Last updated April 2025

 Car Repairs at the Dealership

 Unless the work you need is covered by a new-car warranty or manufacturer recall, use an independent shop, not a dealership.
 Many consumers believe dealers have access to proprietary knowledge, sophisticated diagnostic software, and better tools than independent garages.
-That’s not true.
+That’s often untrue.
 And when we use our surveys of consumers to compare quality of work at dealers and non-dealers, the non-dealers on average score better.
 We also find that dealerships typically charge a lot more than independents.

 Credit Reports, Scores, and Monitoring

-Carefully watch your credit and accounts for signs of fraud, but don’t pay a company to do it.
+Carefully watch your credit reports and financial accounts for signs of fraud, but don’t pay a company to do it.
 Identity-theft monitoring services cost $10 to $30 a month, but you can easily do it yourself for nothing.

 You can request a free credit report from each of the three credit bureaus—Equifax, Experian, and TransUnion.
-Request yours at AnnualCreditReport.com.
+Request yours at

 The credit bureaus’ free reports won’t include your credit scores.
 But you don’t need to pay extra to get yours.
 Many financial institutions have set up access so their customers can monitor their FICO scores for free; check the websites of your bank, credit union, and credit card companies for how to enroll.